What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing: Conclusion

-Due to space limitations, Section~\ref{sec:results-attack-effectiveness} provided a detailed look at attack outcomes for both KITTI and nuScenes datasets against only the reverse replay and frustum translation attacks.
-Here, we present results from \emph{all attacks} outline in Sec.~\ref{sec:5-attack-designs}.
+Due to space limitations, Section~\ref{sec:results-attack-effectiveness} provided a detailed look at attack outcomes for KITTI and nuScenes datasets against the reverse replay and frustum translation attacks.
+Here, we present results from \emph{all attacks} in Sec.~\ref{sec:5-attack-designs}.

 Fig.~\ref{fig:results-all-outcomes} and Table~\ref{tab:results_attack_collection} present the same information on the changes due to attack in FT, MT, and safety outcomes.
 Table~\ref{tab:results_attack_collection} also includes changes in perception outcomes that were summarized in Fig.~\ref{fig:attack_percep_all}.